-On Wednesday evening, at 8 p. m., the Sunday School will hold the annual Christmas entertainment, when the various classes of the school will give appropriate exercises.
+sermon.
+The rite of baptism will be administered.
+On Wednesday evening, at 8 p. m., the Sunday School will hold the annual Christmas entertainment, when the various classes of the school will give appropriate exer-cises.
 Santa Claus will be present, and consequently the children can look forward to receiving gifts at his hands.
-Pins and bars for regular attendance, under the Cross and Crown system, will be awarded to various children by the school superintendent, Frank Hargreave, The members of the Ladies' Auxiliary of the Presby-terian Church are busy distributing gifts of clothing, etc., to various families in Jamaica, under the direction of Mrs. A. Weir, president of the auxiliary.
-The ladies are Mrs. A. Weir, president of the auxiliary.
+Pins and bars for regular attendance, under the and Crown system, will be awarded to various children by the school superintendent, Frank Hargreave.
+The members of the Ladies' Auxiliary of the Presbyterian Church are busy distributing gifts of clothing, etc., to various families in Jamaica, under the direction of Mrs. A. Weir, president of the auxiliary.
 The ladies are also purchasing goods for the Christmas tables of poor families.